ClayRabbit/z-backup/README.md

-client side backup with zfs snapshot support
+backup files and mysql databases from client side to remote server via ssh